Glossary

 Center Support: A center support is a bracket used to support the center of a drapery pole or rod, preventing the rod from sagging in the middle.

-Chenille: Chenille is a special yarn with pile protruding on all sides produced by first weaving a fabric—usually with cotton or linen warp and silk, wool, rayon, or cotton weft.
+Chenille: Chenille is a special yarn with a fuzzy pile protruding on all sides produced by first weaving a fabric - usually with cotton or linen warp and silk, wool, rayon, or cotton weft.
 The warps are taped in groups of four and the wefts are beaten in very closely.
 After weaving, the fabric is cut lengthwise between each of these groups of warp yarns, each cutting producing continuous chenille which is then twisted.
-The word “chenille” means “caterpillar” in French.
+The word "chenille" means "caterpillar" in French.
+(Ex.
+Benedict Taupe)

 Chiffon: Chiffon is a plain woven, soft, sheer fabric often made of silk or rayon.